adriansev/jalien_py/README.md

-# pyJalien
+# alien.py
 Python interface to web-socket based interface to ALICE Grid Services

 Can be used as command mode and interactive mode :
 1. Command mode :
 `alien.py <command>  `